rightjs/rightjs-docs/docs/en/docs/util/cookie.md

     Cookie.get('name'); // -> '%"&=*"'

-And if you include the [JSON](/goods/json) feature on your page, then you'll be able to save/retrieve any JSON exportable objects, like booleans, arrays and plain objects
+And if you include the [JSON](/goods/json) feature on your page, you will be able to save/retrieve any JSON exportable objects, like booleans, arrays or plain objects.

 ### .set

     Cookie.set(String name, String value[, Object options]) -> Cookie

-Sets the cookie
+Sets the cookie.

     Cookie.set('name', 'value');
     Cookie.set('name', 'value', {duration: 4});